proobs/online-videostore/vid-processing/README.md

 # Video-Processing

-This project provides a video processing service that leverages Docker for deployment.
+This project provides a video processing service that leverages Docker for deployment via google cloud.
+Uses Pub/sub + buckets alongside Google Cloud Run.
 For environments where Docker is not available, the following dependencies must be installed to ensure the service operates correctly:

 ## Dependencies Without Docker